The Resume

 Sr System Administrator, Kapor Enterprises (2006-2007), San Francisco

-- Delegated and managed IT infrastructure for resident non-profits: Creative Commons, OSAF, LPFI…
+- Managed IT infrastructure for resident non-profits: Creative Commons, OSAF, LPFI.

 - Developed institutional process for Linux installations, email spam and virus filtering, and tons more…